Simply LaKita

 4. Butter - Makes the filling buttery and adds rich decadent flavor.
 Melt the butter for a few minutes on top of the stove in a small saucepan or in a microwave-safe bowl in the microwave for about 10 to 30 seconds.

 5. Powdered Sugar - Also known as confectioners sugar.
+Sweetens the filling and helps to thicken it.

 See the recipe card below for exact ingredient quantities and instructions.

-The recipe begins by preheating the oven to 300 degrees F. and spraying a 9x13-inch (or an 11x11-inch as shown in the photos) baking dish with cooking spray or line it with parchment paper.
+The gooey cake recipe begins by preheating the oven to 300 degrees F. and spraying a 9x13-inch (or an 11x11-inch as shown in the photos) baking dish with cooking spray or line it with parchment paper.

-Begin preparing the crust first by using a stand mixer or a large bowl with a hand mixer to mix together the cake mix, melted butter, and one egg until it forms a soft dough.
+Begin preparing the crust first by using a stand mixer or a large bowl with a hand mixer to mix the cake mix, melted butter, and one egg until it forms a soft dough.
 The dough will stick together onto itself and will be tacky.
 Place into the prepared baking dish and evenly press it into the bottom of the baking pan using clean hands.

 Using the same stand mixer bowl or large mixing bowl, add the powdered sugar, softened cream cheese, and two remaining eggs to make the cream cheese mixture.
 Mix the ingredients until smooth, about 2 to 3 minutes.
-Pour on top of the prepared crust into the prepared baking dish.

 Place the baking dish into the preheated oven and bake at 300 degrees F. for about 40 to 50 minutes or until the top is puffy and lightly golden brown.
 Allow the bars to cool completely before cutting.
 Enjoy!

-Recipe Tips & Tricks
+Chess Bars Recipe Tips & Tricks

 • Melt the butter and allow it to come to room temperature before using it in the recipe.